 Best Football Players Ever - The Definitive List!

 What's not to like about Messi?
 He's humble, down-to-earth, always smiling, but most importantly, he's a brilliant footballer.
-In the past 5 seasons he has scored 271 goals in 268 games for his club F.C.
+In the past five seasons, he has scored 271 goals in 268 games for his club F.C.
 Barcelona, not to mention countless assists and match winning performances.
-Many argue that because Messi has never won a World Cup he can not be rated amongst Pelé and Diego Maradona as one of the greatest, but I firmly believe this is a generational thought, as the World Cup is now possibly a lesser standard than the UEFA Champions League which Messi has helped Barcelona win a total of 3 times up until now in his career.
-Every time Messi steps on to the pitch it seems he is looking to set a new record, and he normally delivers.
-Messi is already thought of as the best of his generation, with many calling him the best player ever at just 25 years old.
+Many argue that because Messi has never won a World Cup, he can not be rated amongst Pelé and Diego Maradona as one of the greatest.
+However, I firmly believe this is a generational thought as the World Cup is now possibly a lesser standard than the UEFA Champions League, which Messi has helped Barcelona win a total of four times up until now in his career.
+Every time Messi steps on to the pitch, it seems he is looking to set a new record, and he normally delivers.
+Messi is already thought of as the best of his generation, with many calling him the best player ever.

-Loved by many around the World and considered the greatest by a great deal of them, but hated and vilified by other such as England.
-One game that defined his career was in 1986, against England.
-The first goal he scored, and subsequently disliked for was his infamous 'Hand of God', but then later on in that same game he scored the magnificent 'Goal of the Century', where he ran most of the length of the pitch weaving in and out of his opponents, only to coolly finish the ball and seal a victory for his team Argentina.
-Later in the tournament he captained his nation to a World Cup win against West Germany.
-He will be forever remembered and loved by fans of Napoli, who signed him for a World-Record transfer fee £6.9million in 1984, and he re-payed them by single-handedly wining their only 2 Serie A titles ever, making them the first Southern Italian club to do so, and still to this day he is Napoli's all-time high goalscorer with 115 goals from his 7 seasons in Italy.
+Loved by many around the world and considered the greatest by a great deal of them, Maradona was also hated and vilified in countries like England.
+One game that defined his career was in 1986 against England.
+The first goal he scored, and subsequently disliked for, was his infamous 'Hand of God.'
+Later on in that same game, he scored the magnificent 'Goal of the Century', where he ran most of the length of the pitch, weaving in and out of his opponents, only to coolly finish the ball and seal a victory for Argentina.
+Later in the tournament, he captained his nation to a World Cup win against West Germany.
+He will be forever remembered and loved by fans of Napoli, who signed him for a world record transfer fee of £6.9 million in 1984.
+He repaid them by single-handedly wining their only two Serie A titles ever, making them the first Southern Italian club to do so.
+To this day, he is Napoli's all-time high goalscorer with 115 goals from his seven seasons in Italy.

 Sadly, a forgotten member of the World's Greatest by many, however not by fans of Botafogo, who still to this day fly a flag emblazened with his face a staggering 48 years after his final game for the Brazilian club.
 In Brazil's 1958 World Cup triumph Garrincha was voted in the 'World Cup Best XI'.
 Comically, he did not understand why his Brazilian team-mates were celebrating after their final game, as he thought the World Cup was a league where teams would play each other twice, rather than the knock-out competition that it is.
 Garrincha played in the World cup 4 years later in 1962, and despite having a severe fever, led Brazil to a 3-1 victory in the final against Czechoslovakia, and was voted Player of the Tournament.
 Throughout his career Garrincha drank heavily, causing him to be involved in several serious car accidents, one which killed his mother in 1969 when he crashed with a lorry, and in the ten years after his 1973 retirement he continued the heavy drinking, causing him to die at only 49 years of age from cirrhosis of the liver in January 1983.